MSchmidt/jquery-fullsizable/README.md

 ## Demo

-Have a look at <https://getmatilda.com/blogs/f71a03-london> and click on any image to see it with this plugin.
+Click on any image at <https://getmatilda.com/blogs/f71a03-london> see jquery-fullsizable in action.

 ## Example Usage
 Use with default settings: